R23111/telescope-assignment/README.md

       "operation": {
         "target_object": "description",
         "operator": "LLM",
-        "value": "Based on the description, is this company a SaaA company?"
+        "value": "Based on the description, is this company a SaaS company?"
       },
       "match": 1,
       "default": 0